iYadavVaibhav/stem/docs/0-Information-Technology/aws-amazon-web-services.md

 - create bucket
 - Open Bucket
 - Click the `Permission` tab
-- Bucket Policy > edit > enter new Policy JOSN, `IAM` role to allow the app access to the bucket.
+- Bucket Policy > edit > enter new Policy JSON, `IAM` role to allow the app access to the bucket.
 - Add files as objects - click `upload`
 - Bucket should be accessible via the app.